-Before considering the detailed dynamics of key renewable power generation markets of wind and solar, it is worth considering the significant changes that have occurred to the economics of various renewable power generation technologies since 2010.
-Onshore wind and solar PV have joined hydro and geothermal power to sit at the lower end of, or below, the cost range for new fossil fuel power generation.
+Before considering the detailed dynamics of key renewable power generation markets of wind and solar, it is worth considering the significant changes that have occurred to the economics of various renewable power generation

 The structural story of cost reduction that we have witnessed for a number of years has recently been complicated by cyclical raw material, energy and logistics cost inflation.
 However, while the cost of renewable power generation is likely biased upwards short-term, the relative economics of renewables versus hydrocarbons continue to improve thanks to fossil fuel generation inflation.